pkamenarsky/synchron/README.md

 local $ \e -> andd (emit e 5, await e)
 ```

 are **not** equivalent.
-Due to **Ceu**'s operational semantics, the former will terminate, as expected, while the latter will block forever on `await e`.
+Due to **Céu**'s operational semantics, the former will terminate, as expected, while the latter will block forever on `await e`.
 In the context of Haskell this seems unintuitive and non-compositional: a trail definition, which might come from a completely different module or package, must be aware of (or alternatively, specify) the execution order in parallel statetements to ensure correctness.

 ## Informal semantics